-Our SENCO has over 10 years' experience as a SENCo within the New Reflexions education environment.
-She is allocated over two days a week to manage SEND provision.
-We have a team of two higher level teaching assistants (HLTAs) who are trained to deliver SEND provision.
-We constantly update staff skills in relation to SEND and all staff have received attachment theory training as well as therapeutic crises intervention training to support students with complex emotional and behavioural needs.
+We constantly update staff skills in relation to SEND and all staff have received autism awareness training, Secure Base training, Makaton training, as well as reflective therapeutic intervention training to support students with complex emotional and behavioural needs.
 The school is committed to providing ongoing SEN training to improve learning outcomes for our learners.